 Performances of the plays are followed by interactive debates which explore the problems and potential solutions to the issues raised.
 These feature a range of experts from healthcare, academia, theatre and politics and are led by B!RTH’s scientific partner: The Centre for Maternal and Newborn Health (CMNH) at the Liverpool School of Tropical Medicine.

-Get in touch if you would like to find out more or get involved in the project.
+Get in touch if you would like to find out more, make a proposal, or you are a theatre-maker interested in working with B!RTH.

 B!RTH was initiated by the Oglesby Charitable Trust, whose Trustees have a firm belief in the power of theatre and storytelling to tackle hidden, complex social problems such as global health inequality.